nexcess/magento-turpentine/README.md

    - External ESI requests are not blocked
    - Per-block TTLs are not honored, all ESI blocks use their default TTL

-## Future Plans

- - Get rid of the layout method for defining ESI blocks to cache, this should be configurable in the Magento system configuration
- - Use standard cache-control headers to tell Varnish about the block and page TTLs

 ## Known Issues

  - Logging and statistics will show all requests as coming from the same IP address